Farrrrland/RollPacker/README.md

     You may compare the step time with previous end-to-end metrics without enabling the stream traine.
     Since tail batching is not enabled in this run, you should compare the average step time with the **Long Rounds** (e.g., global_step=4) in the end-to-end metric.
     ![](./files/stream_compare.png)
-    Note that you can skip the overhead of the first step since it incurres plently initialization overhead with will be armortized with over 100 steps of the total training pipeline.
+    Note that you can skip the overhead of the first step since it incurres plently initialization overhead with will be amortized with over 100 steps of the total training pipeline.